erjohns3/light-show/README.md

 ## Using the UI
 `python light_server.py --local`
 To use the UI, the terminal output will output something like `serving at: `, just copy that link and paste into your web browser.

+# TODO
+* cubic bezier for custom curves
+* label intensity of some lights and cleanup
+    * get rid of white flashes alone
+* add more variety
+    * custom fades - linear, sine wave, exponential dropoff
+    * andrew's idea: apply a custom fade to all effects in a scene.  could end at a different point too
+    * chris's idea - changing some effects but not all - on non-high delta changes

+# Getting songs
+It should be pretty good about auto downloading specific songs with the --show parameter, but you can also copy on mass from the doorbell with the below commands

+## To get all songs from doorbell
+`scp -r pi@doorbell:/home/pi/light-show/songs .`

+## To push your songs TO the doorbell
+`scp -r songs pi@doorbell:/home/pi/light-show/`

 # To autogenerate
 ### Note that the --show parameter here fuzzy finds the filename